iluminacos/musicbuddy/README.md

 This project uses `eyed3` to interact with mp3 metadata, and both `selenium` and `chromedriver_autoinstaller` to handle browser transactions, so be sure to have these packages installed and up to date.
 Execute `musicbuddy.pi` with the following options:

     Unless actions are specified, the script will perform all actions in sequence in the current directory
 	Help:
 	-h, --help            Show this message, then cease execution
 	Actions:
 	-l, --list            List found artists and albums -d, --download        Download images based on found artist and album names -a, --art             Fix the Album Art tag
 	-m, --meta            Fix the Song Title, Artist, Album Name tags, and filename
 	Directories:
 	-i [directory]        Where to look for mp3 files
 	-t [directory]        Where the images will be downloaded
 	Options:
 	--no-overwrite        Check whether there's already viable images before downloading more --no-artist           Don't give default artist names to songs without artists --default [name]      Change the default artist name for songs without an artist By default it's "Misc.
 Artist"
 	--no-album            If no album name is specified, the album name field will remain empty instead of being filled with the artist name by default --extra [name]        Add text to queries with no album name to get more suitable results e.g. "latest album" or "live concert"
-		-r, --remove          Remove downloaded images after adding them as a tag --no-rename           Don't rename files after changing their metadata
+	-r, --remove          Remove downloaded images after adding them as a tag --no-rename           Don't rename files after changing their metadata --keyword [name]      Parse filename for keywords to add to album name, e.g. "OST", "Live concert"
+                          Can be used multiple times to look for different key phrases

 The script will work if files are formatted like this: [Artist - ]Song name[#Album].mp3
 If you want to use a different nomenclature then change the function `split_filename()` in `parsefiles.py`